dropwizard/dropwizard/docs/source/manual/core.rst

         }
     }

-Then, in your service's YAML file, you can use a nested ``messageQueue`` field:
+Then, in your application's YAML file, you can use a nested ``messageQueue`` field:

 .. code-block:: java